 Why take Indigenous governance and business management at the Dhillon School of Business?

 The Dhillon School of Business has been a leader in supportive and community-guided Indigenous business education since 1987.
 As an IGBM graduate, you’ll be positioned to be a leader in today’s business world, equipped with an understanding of the complexities of working with, for, or as Indigenous businesses and nations.
 All IGBM programs are offered through an innovative partnership between the Dhillon School of Business and the Department of Indigenous Studies.

 As an IGBM student, you’ll have access to a number of Indigenous support services

-Students have access to support services including Elders, award-winning faculty members, mentoring, small class sizes, interactive learning and the opportunity to participate in an active and supportive Indigenous Students’ Union, the Youth Mentorship Program and an Indigenous student club.
+including Elders, award-winning faculty members, mentoring, small class sizes, interactive learning and the opportunity to participate in an active and supportive Indigenous Students’ Union, the Youth Mentorship Program and an Indigenous student club.

-You can also visit our Dhillon School of Business website to learn about more student experience opportunities.
+Visit our Dhillon School of Business website to learn more about student experience opportunities.